 Linda Riekes, Liaison, Development and Partnership Officer, St. Louis Public Schools

 Proper fiscal stewardship is one of the Foundation’s defining traits.
 Since its establishment, the St. Louis Public Schools Foundation has received clean audits.
-Read the Foundation’s most recent audit.
+Read the Foundation’s latest audit.